bruslim/bruslim.github.io/_posts/2014-10-09-a-simple-state.md

 been queued for execution, and are not guaranteed to execute immediately.

-A typical state-event collection looks like the following.
+A typical states-events collection looks like the following.

 {% highlight js %}